Finfalter/wasmCloudArtefacts/interfaces/mlinference/README.md

-# Interface for the Factorial service, wasmcloud:example:factorial
+# Interface for the Mlinference service, wasmcloud:example:mlinfernce

 ## Build the Interface